Dr Llinos Brown

 Previous Research

-Before joining the Institute I was awarded an EPSRC CASE award PhD titled ‘Energy Cultures: An Approach to Explore Workplace Energy Use at Multiple Scales’ from the University of Central Lancashire.
+Before joining the Institute, I was awarded an EPSRC CASE award PhD titled ‘Energy Cultures: An Approach to Explore Workplace Energy Use at Multiple Scales’ from the University of Central Lancashire.
 This research examined energy use in an industrial work environment.
-Through a mixed-methods approach consisting of interviews, surveys and focus groups, the results provided a rich empirical insight into the individual and organisational determinants of energy use in a work environment.
-The thesis identified numerous energy cultures in the workplace being examined for example at a local level (between office and manufacturing areas) and at a national level (between sites in the USA and the UK).
-These results informed the development of a multi-scalar workplace energy culture framework which can be used to inform future research on energy use in the workplace, and assist workplaces understand different energy cultures.
-Understanding differences in a workplace, enables workplaces to tailor information to different groups and have greater success in behavioural change campaigns.
+Through a mixed-methods approach consisting of interviews, surveys and focus groups conducted in the UK and USA, the results provided a rich empirical insight into the individual and organisational determinants of energy use in a work environment.

 Research interests